Slapstick (band): Reason

-Subsequent projects by (ex-)members
+Subsequent projects by members

 The members of Slapstick went on to form a number of notable groups.
 Andriano, Stamps and Kellenberger formed Tuesday.
 Likewise, Kelly and Hanaway formed The Broadways with Rob DePaola and Tricky Dick guitarist Chris McCaughan.
 When Tuesday broke up in 1999, Andriano further focused his efforts on the Alkaline Trio, who he had joined in late 1997.
 The Broadways broke up in late 1998, after which Kelly and McCaughan started the still-active The Lawrence Arms, and a little later Hanaway and DePaola formed The Honor System.
 In 2004, Kelly and Andriano collaborated once again in the Chicago supergroup The Falcon.
 Kellenberger later formed Colossal, and briefly played with the Smoking Popes.
 Trombonist Pete Anna played in Less Than Jake from 1998-2001.

 After years of refusing, and occasionally mocking, fans' requests to play songs from their old bands, The Lawrence Arms performed Slapstick's "Broken Down" and songs by The Broadways at the Asian Man Records 11th anniversary show.
 They also performed these songs on their 2007 tour, in which their own side-projects, Sundowner and The Falcon, served as support acts; this was probably to somewhat round out the 'family tree' aspect of these shows.

 Reunions

 On November 23, 1997, Slapstick reunited for two final shows at the Fireside Bowl in Chicago.
-The shows were a benefit for a family in need, and they ended up raising over $7,000, both selling out.
-In 2006 Asian Man Records released a DVD of the second show, filmed by bassist Dan Andriano's dad.
+They were benefit shows, both selling out.
+In June 2006 Asian Man Records released a DVD of the second show.
 It also features optional video commentary by Brendan Kelly and Rob Kellenberger.

 On June 15, 2011, all the original members of Slapstick reunited at Slim's in San Francisco, for the Asian Man Records 15th Anniversary Festival.
 After two other reunited Asian Man Records bands – The Chinkees and MU330 – opened, Slapstick played an hour-long set, constantly poking fun at how old they were, how little they like to play ska, and how they were "uh, Slapstick, I guess".
 Many fans requested Lawrence Arms songs from Kelly, who said this was like his wife asking him to put his pants back on.
 Late in the set, a drunken Matt Skiba of fellow Chicago punk rock band Alkaline Trio joined Slapstick on stage, slurring, gushing, giving hugs to all the band members, and even engaging in drunken humour at risk of misinterpretation.

 In May 2012, frontman Brendan Kelly announced on his personal site that Slapstick would again be reuniting, this time to perform at Riot Fest Chicago later that year.